 Dr. Ronnel B. King is an Assistant Professor in the Department of Curriculum and Instruction and Head of the Positive Psychology and Education Area of Strength at The Education University of Hong Kong .
 Prior to this, he worked as a Research Scientist in the Learning Sciences Lab at the National Institute of Education, Nanyang Technological University, Singapore.
-He obtained his PhD from The University of Hong Kong and his doctoral dissertation was awarded the "Highly Commended Dissertation Award" by the Global SELF Research Network (2012).
+He obtained his PhD from The University of Hong Kong and his doctoral dissertation was awarded the "Highly Commended Dissertation Award" by the Global SELF Research Network (2012) with the panel of judges headed by Prof. Herbert Marsh.

-Most recently, Dr. King was designated a "Rising Star" (2017) by the Association for Psychological Science (APS), one of the highest honors for early career psychology researchers.
+He was designated a "Rising Star" (2017) by the Association for Psychological Science (APS), one of the highest honors for early career psychology researchers.
 This designation "recognizes outstanding psychological scientists in the earliest stages of their research career...whose innovative work has already advanced the field and signals great potential for their continued contributions."
-He has also received young scholar awards from the International Test Commission and the Asian Association of Social Psychology.
+Most recently, he was awarded the Michael Harris Bond Award for Early Research Contributions by the Asian Association of Social Psychology in 2019.
+This award is given to early career researchers who have made "significant contributions to Asian social psychology, broadly defined as psychological research on social processes in the Asian context" He has also received young scholar awards from the International Test Commission and the Asian Association of Social Psychology.

 He is currently editing a special issue on the role of emotions in teaching and learning in The Asia-Pacific Education Researcher (forthcoming, 2019).
 He has guest edited a special issue in the British Journal of Educational Psychology ("Culture and Motivation" 2016) together with Prof. Dennis McInerney.
 He was also the lead guest editor for the special issue "Positive Education in Asia" in The Asia Pacific Education Researcher (2016).
 He sits on the editorial boards of Contemporary Educational Psychology, The Asia-Pacific Education Researcher, Asian Journal of Social Psychology, Educational Psychology: An International Journal of Experimental Educational Psychology, and Frontiers in Psychology (Educational Psychology).
 He has recently co-edited (with Allan Bernardo) The Psychology of Asian Learners: A Festschrift in Honor of David Watkins (Springer, 2016).